 Step 4: Resolve priority issues quickly

-In order to put your best foot forward as you promote your center, quick identification and resolution of priority issues is essential.
+In order to put your best foot forward as you promote your centre, quick identification and resolution of priority issues is essential.

 Online compliance software allows you to quickly submit tickets, track status, and escalate when and as necessary to ensure hazards and complaints are addressed in a timely manner.